ibm-watson-embedded-business-assistant/eba-example-agents/docs/components/Ontology.md

 Here we specify that the :Mailings concept is a list composed of individual :Mailing concepts.
 This is useful for actions that the assistant performs when working with collections.

+Certain native predicates have significant meaning for our system.
+We will detail a few of them below.
+- `subClassOf`  -- `a subClassOf b` means that a inherits all of the attributes which b contains.
+This is particularly useful in the cases that we need to model a hierarchical domain.
+For instance, `:SalesOrder subClassOf :Order` allows a particular entity to auto derive attributes from its base concept.
+- `isListOf`    -- `a listOf b` means that a is a collection of b.
+This enables our system to automatically perform data opertaions on top of collections.
+For instance, `:Orders isListOf :Order` and `:Order hasAttribute :Quantity`, we immediately begin to ask questions such as 'show me all orders where quantity is above 500'.

 ## Attributes

 Typically concepts are used to model well formed business entities within our domain, and, consequently, the assistant is able to understand a concept as being composed of a set of attributes.
 For example, the :Mailing concept will contain attributes for subject line, recpeint, send date, etc. Such a relationship might be specified in the skill's ontology as follows.